random header image

 History

-The tawny crazy ant was first discovered near Houston, Texas in 2002 by Tom Rasberry (hence the alternative common name Rasberry crazy ant), a pest management professional.
+A mistaken identity with another Nylandaria species left the Tawny Crazy Ant as unconfirmed in Florida potentially as early as 1990.
+The first confirmed reports for this invasive species were near Houston, Texas in 2002 by Tom Rasberry (hence the alternative common name Rasberry crazy ant), a pest management professional.
 The ant quickly turned into a problem for local residents and businesses infiltrating homes and destroying electrical work.
 Even NASA called on Rasberry and others in order to eradicate the ant from electrical wiring at NASA facilities.
 The ant is believed to have traveled to the U.S. aboard a commercial ship, probably from South America.
 Their exact means of entry are unknown, but precautions are being taken to avoid the spread of the tawny crazy ants.

 Native Origin